erigontech/erigon/README.md

 NB! <code>In-depth links are marked by the microscope sign (🔬) </code>

-**Disclaimer: this software is currenly a tech preview.
+**Disclaimer: this software is currently a tech preview.
 We will do our best to keep it stable and make no breaking changes but we don't guarantee anything.
 Things can and will break.**